 Frequent bowel movements

-If you're having bowel movements more often than usual, chances are you've made some change in your lifestyle.
-You may, for example, be eating more whole grains, which increases fiber intake.
+If you're having bowel movements more often, chances are you've made some change in your lifestyle.
+For example, you may be eating more whole grains, which increases fiber intake.

-More-frequent bowel movements could also be related to a mild, self-limiting illness that will take care of itself.
-If there are no other signs or symptoms, you're probably in good health.
+More-frequent bowel movements also could be related to a mild illness that will take care of itself.
+If there are no other symptoms, you're probably in good health.

 - Salmonella infection (or other infections that may occur from bacteria)